alinex/node-admin/doc/server/README.md

 It depends on your need.
 You may install it on one or multiple servers and also multiple times on one server to use multiple cpus.
 But then you need a load balancer before it.

+### Logging

+The server will write access logging to standard output and error logging to stderr on the calling command.
+But if started using `npm start` this will both piped into the log files:

+    logs/access.log:
+    [2018-03-06 19:40:24.223] [INFO] REST info::find 27 ms - 0 pending
+    [2018-03-06 19:40:24.246] [INFO] HTTP GET /info 200 62 ms
+    [2018-03-06 19:43:34.517] [INFO] SOCKETIO info::find 5.3 ms - 0 pending

+In the example above you see three different calls.
+The first two belongs together and are issued through a HTTP call.
+As the logs are written after done, the called service will be logged before the request itself.
+And the last example line shows the call through websockets from the web client.

+    log/error.log:
+    SyntaxError: Unexpected identifier
+        at createScript (vm.js:80:10)

+If something went wrong!

 ## Development

 Fork the repository from [Github](https://github.com/alinex/node-admin).